 Internet communication is principally devoted to the highest layer in the network architecture, the application layer.
 This course also introduces the fundamental concepts of Internet Architecture and how they support the massive growth and varied uses of the medium.
-A strong emphasis is placed on both reviewing latest research on Internet development and practical skills, such a using various communication techniques, building simple Web applications and securing information via encryption.
-The course is designed to give a sound introduction to the research on Internet development and an understanding of the technologies potential as well as its limitations.
+A strong emphasis is placed on both reviewing the latest research on Internet development and practical skills; such as using various communication techniques, building simple Web applications and securing information via encryption.
+The course is designed to give a sound introduction to the research on Internet development and an understanding of the technologies' potential as well as its limitations.
 Basic computing experience is required.

 This Course was last offered in Semester 2 - 2016.

 On successful completion of the course students will be able to:

 1. Exhibit a clear understanding of internet architectures and protocols including the TCP/IP protocol stack.

 3. Understand, analyse and employ algorithms concerning data compression.